TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia-bis.md

 "There is no national security without cybersecurity, and there is no modernization without informatization" - President Xi Jinping

+Believe what you see, not what you’re told

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia-bis.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>